To set up high availability on your Palo Alto Networks

 firewall and cannot be shared between the firewalls.
 Therefore,

-not have an identical set of licenses, they cannot synchronize configuration
+have an identical set of licenses, they cannot synchronize configuration information

-HA is configured, you will then sync the configuration on the primary
+you will then sync the configuration on the primary firewall to